 The issue of lawyer or no lawyer assumes that there is a legal or institutional contracting framework to begin with.
 However, this is not always the case.
 Furthermore, research contracting is often not considered a legal issue.
 Research institutions negotiating research contracts are less advantaged when they do not have an adequate legislative framework they can utilise as leverage to negotiate complex arrangements in global research partnerships.
-Moreover, lack of legal expertise, contract management capacity and budget preparation expertise can adversely affect the outcomes of a research contract.
+Moreover, a lack of legal expertise, contract management capacity and budget preparation expertise can adversely affect the outcomes of a research contract.
 When research partners lack legal capacity, both in-house and in the broader national context, to negotiate and evaluate their contracts, they are limited in applying enforcement and protection mechanisms when disagreements arise from contracts that are not carefully crafted.
-In addition, research contracts often include clauses such as dispute settlement and indemnification but many of these are either one-sided (often in favour of the sponsor or high income partner and unacceptable to LMIC institutions from a financial and risk management point of view) or, at best, potentially confusing to an institution without adequate legal staffing.
+In addition, research contracts often include clauses such as dispute settlement and indemnification but many of these are either one-sided (often in favour of the sponsor or high income partner) or, at best, potentially confusing to an institution without adequate legal staffing.